-Open a new account on Totesport and place a bet of up to £25.
-If you lose your stake will be refunded as a free bet.
-Your first bet must be placed within 30 days and for a minimum of £1 to qualify for the offer.
+Open a new account on Totesport and place a bet of up to £10.
+If you lose your stake will be refunded as cash.
+Your first bet must be for a minimum of £1 to qualify for the offer.
 If your first bet is a Non-runner or declared void you will not receive a free bet.
-Your free bet will be credited to your account within 48 hours of your first bet being settled and not winning.
-It will remain valid for 7 days from the date of issue, after this any remaining free bet balance will be removed from your account. our free bet stake cannot be withdrawn and will not be included in any returns on winning selections.
-The offer is only valid for new UK customers and is only available to one customer per household and IP address.
-Read full terms here.
+Your refund will be credited to your account within 24 hours of your first bet being settled.
+The refund can be withdrawn immediately.
+The offer is only valid for new UK and NI customers and is only available to one customer per household and IP address.

 Tote bets differ from fixed-odds betting offered by traditional bookmakers.
 All the stakes placed are pooled together, and then a share is paid out to all winners after deductions are made to cover costs and contributions to horse racing.
 Totesport currently has a monopoly on this type of pool betting.

-Privatisation of the Tote was first suggested by the Conservative Government in 1989.
-Plans were finally abandoned in 1995 after strong opposition from the horse racing industry.
-The idea of privatisation did not go away, however, and continued to be debated by successive Governments.
+Privatisation of the Tote was first suggested by the Conservative Government in 1989 but met with strong opposition from the horse racing industry.

-In 2004 the Horserace Betting and Olympic Lottery Act allowed the Tote to be converted from a statutory corporation to a limited company, in theory enabling a sale.
-In 2006 the Government announced that a racing industry consortium had been invited to bid for the Tote.
-The Government had originally planned to sell the Tote to the consortium for £150 million, but with a valuation of over £400 million the EU ruled that such a sale would be uncompetitive.
+In 2006 the government planned to sell the Tote to a racing industry consortium for £150 million, but with a valuation of over £400 million the EU ruled that such a sale would be uncompetitive.
 The consortium failed to raise the necessary funds, and a bid by Gala Coral for £405 million was rejected by the Government.